 Common types of insurance

 - Travel Insurance: Essential for trips, it covers emergencies like medical issues, lost luggage, or trip cancellations.
+It is a smart addition for any journey.

-When you choose to pay your insurance premium with a credit card, you’re usually directed to a secure payment gateway.
+When you choose to pay your insurance premium with a credit card, you are usually directed to a secure payment gateway.
 This gateway acts as a bridge between your insurer and your bank, processing the transaction safely.
 Your card details are encrypted, ensuring they are not directly shared with the merchant.

 The payment is then authorised by your bank, and the premium amount is debited from your credit card’s available limit.
-You’ll receive instant confirmation from both the payment gateway and your insurer, and often an SMS from your bank.
+You will receive instant confirmation from both the payment gateway and your insurer, and often an SMS from your bank.
 This immediate feedback helps you confirm that your payment has been successful.

 Quick Context: Payment Gateways